Always From Scratch

 Crispy potatoes being tossed in dressing and parmesan.

 Step 7: Add the potatoes to a bowl and drizzle with olive oil mixture.
 Top with parmesan and toss all together.
-Serve immediately and with our Garlic Parmesan Green Beans!
+Serve immediately with our Garlic Parmesan Green Beans and Pistachio Crusted Baked Sea Bass.
+These roasted potatoes also go perfectly under a Restaurant-Style Chicken Scarpariello!

 Pro-Tips